A comment is text in your code that the computer ignores when the program runs. It’s meant for humans, not the computer.

-Consider the following example:
+Consider this example:

 Console.WriteLine("Hello, World!");